Zimbabwe – Victoria Falls, Zimbabwe

 *Please note that it is possible that your crew and truck will change today.
 Please report to the hotel reception to meet your crew for your 07:00 departure.

-The following day we visit the remarkable Victoria Falls where you will be staying the night.
-Viewing the mighty Zambezi River dropping into the Batoka Gorge below.
+Tomorrow we visit the remarkable Victoria Falls where you will be staying the night with a view of the mighty Zambezi River dropping into the Batoka Gorge below.
 A variety of optional activities are on offer for those wanting to experience an adrenaline dosage this afternoon.